open-telemetry/opentelemetry-specification/specification/trace/semantic_conventions/messaging.md

 ## Conventions

-Given these definitions, the remainder of this section describes the semantic conventions that shall be followed for Spans describing interactions with messaging systems.
+Given these definitions, the remainder of this section describes the semantic conventions for Spans describing interactions with messaging systems.

 ### Span name